Space and Aerospace

 Applying our expertise to space and aerospace industry

-Space and aerospace products are very expensive and complex products.
-Whereas the usage of exotic materials like special metal alloys and composites make their design and manufacture a challenge.
+Space and aerospace products are among the most complex and high-value systems engineered today.
+The use of exotic materials, including advanced metal alloys and composites, makes their design and manufacturing a challenge.

 Space and Aerospace